orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 - Current best, and current path.
 - Strategies: Finding a 'nearby' (nearby in the sense of close in possible operations space) number which has nice symmetry properties.
+	- Need to be able to do numeric operations on LARGE numbers.

 ---